ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 performance limit.
 {{< /hint >}}
 {{< hint info >}}
-Below are suggestions those simplify designs and help parse with Kotlin platform.
+Below are suggestions those simplify designs and help parse.
 Meanwhile, the generated layout code is the quickest in measurements.
 Many expected effects are explained with abstract words.
 Hope you to be patient.
 {{< /hint >}}